maxwolf621/GitNote/commit版本控制.md

 With `rebase` you can take the patch of the change that was introduced in `C4` and reapply it on top of` C3`.
 - With this command , **you can take all the changes that were committed on one branch and replay them on a different branch.**

-For this example, you would check out the experiment branch, and then rebase it onto the master branch as follows:
+For this example, you (Owner of Local Repo) would check out the experiment branch, and then rebase it onto the master branch as follows:
 ```bash
 $ git checkout experiment
 $ git rebase master